polarspetroll/ciprand/README.md

 # Ciprand

-Random String Generator API
+Random string generator API

 ### Parameters :

-- len => length of the strings (default 10)
+- len => Length of the strings (default 10)
-- count => number of random strings to be generated (default 1)
+- count => Number of random strings to be generated (Default 1)
 ---

 ```